 Figure 1: Bar chart showing the number of cells identified using Biochemical test

-In figure 2 below, the result of isolated bacteria cells presented in percentages which include, 22% for Escherichia coli and Bacillus spp, which were the highest followed by Salmonella Schlerasius and Streptococcus pneumonia 17%, Staphylococcus aureus and Salmonella gallinarum 11%.
+In figure 2 below, the result of isolated bacteria presented in percentages which include, 22% for Escherichia coli and Bacillus spp, which were the highest followed by Salmonella schlerasius and Streptococcus pneumonia 17%, Staphylococcus aureus and Salmonella gallinarum 11%.

-Figure 2: A chart showing the percentages of bacteria cell identified.
+Figure 2: percentage distribution of bacteria identified.

-Presented on table 2 below is the antibiotic resistant and susceptibility pattern of isolates to antibiotics, bacteria were multi resistant to antibiotics, for Staphylococus aureus it was levofloxacin (LEV) and Rifampicin (RD), Salmonella spp it was only Levofloxacin (LEV) and Gentamycin (CN) that the cell was susceptible, Streptococus pneumonia was susceptible to Levofloxacin (LEV) and Gentamycin (CN), and Bacillus spp was susceptible Levofloxacin (LEV).
+Presented on table 2 below is the antibiotic resistant and susceptibility pattern of isolates to antibiotics tested, bacteria were multidrug resistant to antibiotics, for Staphylococus aureus, it was levofloxacin (LEV) and Rifampicin (RD), Salmonella spp it was only Levofloxacin (LEV) and Gentamycin (CN) that the cell was susceptible, Streptococus pneumonia was susceptible to Levofloxacin (LEV) and Gentamycin (CN), and Bacillus spp was susceptible Levofloxacin (LEV).
 This reveals the multidrug resistant pattern of identified pathogens

 Table 2.
 Multidrug resistant pattern of bacteria isolated